 Enjoy a great road trip?
 Love our nation’s National Parks?
 Well then we have an itinerary for you!
 Much of California’s eastern spine is dominated by some of the most incredible mountain scenery that our country has to offer.
 The Sierra Nevada range is home to Sequoia, Kings Canyon, and Yosemite National Parks, while Lassen Volcanic National Park resides in the Cascade range.
-All four parks are must-sees so why not make a trip of it?
+A California National Parks road trip should definitely be on your family’s vacation list.
 Trekaroo has put together a 10-day itinerary with suggestions on what to do and where to stay during your epic summer road trip.
 So block out your calendars, make reservations, and start getting excited about your summer adventure!

 Days 1-2: Sequoia National Park